This is the continuation of HMC101 Chinese 1A and XBR119 Introduction to Chinese.

 Develops competence in beginners spoken and written Chinese (simplified characters).
-Unit includes grammar lectures, student- and teacher-led tutorials and speaking and listening, reading and writing, and a component on Chinese culture, history and society.
+Unit includes grammar lectures, student- and teacher-led tutorials and speaking and listening, reading and writing.

 |Unit name||Chinese 1B|

 |Faculty/School||College of Arts, Law and Education

 School of Humanities